Passenger MC authority (OP-1(P))

 - BOC-3 + passenger-specific insurance coordination guidance

-- SAFER monitoring through the 21-day window
+- SAFER monitoring through FMCSA review

 - Activation confirmation when MC flips to AUTHORIZED